josephcslater/Introduction_to_Python/README.rst

 Installing Scientific Python
 ----------------------------

+I may have an alternative live during the course, but it won't get your machine working!

 1. Students should have `Anaconda Python`_, Python version 3.7, or 3.8, installed (64 bit is correct for any reasonably recent machine). **There won't be time to do this at the start of the short class!!!**

-I may have an alternative live during the course, but it won't get your machine working!

-2. When doing this *also install Visual Studio Code*.
+2. When doing this *also install Visual Studio Code* if the option is available.
 It is an option near the end.
+If not, don't worry about it.
+It's not necessary.

 3. Just install anything it asks you about.

-4. Users should install locally (not for all users) to keep things simple.
+4. Users **must install locally (not for all users)** to keep things simple. *There is no benefit in installing for all users unless you truly have multiple people using the same machine.
+There is a cost of installing for all users- later updates and installations are much harder.*

-5. All platforms (Mac, Windows, Linux) will be covered.

 Installing `GitHub Desktop`_ (you'll need this to get my notes)
 ---------------------------------------------------------------

 - **Windows and Mac**: Download `GitHub Desktop`_ and install it.
 You may need to create an account on `GitHub.com`_ .

 - **Linux users**: Follow the MacOS instructions.
-The Mac is unix too.
+The Mac is unix too. [#]_

   - You will need to use `GitKraken`_.